npeter/ioBroker.apsystems-ecu/README.md

 [![NPM](https://nodei.co/npm/iobroker.apsystems-ecu.png?downloads=true)](https://nodei.co/npm/iobroker.apsystems-ecu/)

 ## Integration of APSystems inverters via ECU-R
-This adapter integrates [APSystems](https://apsystems.com/) inverters via APSystems ECU-R communication unit to collect data from solar modules.
+This adapter integrates [APSystems](https://apsystems.com/) inverters via APSystems ECU-R/ECU-B communication unit to collect data from solar modules.
-The adapter queries the local ECU-R using the proprietary APSytems ECU to EMAapp protocol.
+The adapter queries the local ECU using the proprietary APSytems ECU to EMAapp protocol.
 It collects realtime information and history data from the ECU about the configured inverters.
 The ECU supports several connections and protocols on its LAN and WLAN interface.
 This implementation is focused on the services available via WLAN TCP port 8899 and the so called command group 11 of the ECU.<br>
 <br>
 ## Many Thanks ...